omphalos/resumable-eval/README.markdown

 resumable-eval
 ==============

-Resumable eval is a microlibrary (<20 LOC) for pausing and resuming eval.
+Resumable eval is a microlibrary (<30 LOC) for pausing and resuming eval.
 This lets you properly capture of scope of functions in code and interact with those scopes on an as-needed basis.

-For example,
+For example:

     var resumable = require('resumable-eval')